 Excellent customer service is at the heart of every satisfying restaurant experience.
-You strive to provide the right menu, service, and ambience to inspire loyalty and devotion in your customers.
+You strive to provide the right menu, service, and ambiance to inspire loyalty and devotion in your customers.

 It should be.

 More and more Americans – particularly notoriously foodie-minded Millennials and Generation Zers – prefer to use their debit or credit card to pay for everything, from their morning latte to an extravagant eight-course tasting menu.
 In fact, a 2017 Statista survey found that 34% of respondents use a debit or credit card most of the time and only occasionally use cash.

 The American Banking Association reported there were 374 million open credit card accounts in the U.S. as of 2019.
 And with the rising popularity of digital payment processing, consumers are demonstrating that choice and convenience is important to them when it comes to purchasing.

 If you want to accommodate more than just your diners’ palates, it’s clear that providing them with a simple, convenient, and secure way to pay is becoming increasingly critical.

 One easy way to do that is to work with a restaurant merchant services provider that offers integrated payments and can provide you with the option to pay at the table.
-Customers can zip through the payment process quickly using any type of card payment method they choose.
+Restaurant customers can zip through the payment process quickly using any type of card payment method they choose.
 Your servers can do their jobs more efficiently.
 And everyone benefits from increased security.

-In this article, we’ll run through some compelling reasons to upgrade the payment experience in your restaurant to include pay at table.
+In this article, we’ll run through some compelling reasons to upgrade the payment experience in your restaurant to include pay at the table technology.
 You’ll find out exactly what’s in it for your customers, your staff, and your business.

 Are you open to innovation, but not sure what system to use?
 We break down those choices, too.